Frequently Asked Questions

 There are a number of tools in this website you can use to help promote National Foster Care Month in your community:

 - Sample social media posts

-Throughout its history, the Children's Bureau has worked to assist children and youth in foster care; engage youth in decisions that affect their lives; and support foster families, kinship caregivers, child welfare professionals, and others who help these children.
+Throughout its history, the Children's Bureau has worked to assist parents, children, and youth involved with foster care; engage youth in decisions that affect their lives; and support foster families, kinship caregivers, child welfare professionals, and others who help these children.
 Learn more about how this work led to the establishment of National Foster Care Month.